apache/opendal/core/src/docs/rfcs/3734_buffered_reader.md

      │ 1.
 SeekFromStart(128)
 ```

 Then, fetches and buffers data in chunks corresponding to the buffer size.
+Finally, it copies the another part data to the `dst` buffer.

 ```
 Buffer